yoales/CARTO_DE_Test/README.md

 6.356887742187664
 ```

-## 3.b - Which are the 10 pickup taxi zones with the highest average tip?
+## Which are the 10 pickup taxi zones with the highest average tip?

-Transform the .shp file to .csv file with EPSG:4326 format
+In order to use the taxi_zone.shp in BigQuery, we need to transform the .shp file to .csv file with EPSG:4326 format.
+For this purpose, I have decided to use `ogr2ogr` tool:
 ```
 sudo apt-get install gdal-bin
 ogr2ogr -t_srs "EPSG:4326" taxi_zones/taxi_zones_4326.shp taxi_zones/taxi_zones.shp
 ogr2ogr -f "CSV" -dialect sqlite -sql "select AsGeoJSON(geometry) AS geom, * from taxi_zones_4326" -overwrite taxi_zones/taxi_zones_4326.csv taxi_zones/taxi_zones_4326.shp
 ```
-Create a new table in BigQuery named `nyc_taxi_zones` with this taxi areas stored in .csv generated in the previous step.
+These commands generate a .csv file with taxi_zones geometries in EPSG:4326 format.
+Next step is upload this file into BigQuery and create a new table in BigQuery named `nyc_taxi_zones`.
+For this purpose, I have developed a simple loader script that can be executed as follows:
 ```
 python3 src/NYC_Taxi_Zones_Load.py conf/conf.ini
 ```
+The name of the created table is `carto_ds.nyc_taxi_zones`

 Query:
 ```